course-details-portlet

 The teaching methods consist of a mix of class lectures, interactive exercises, quizzes, laboratory work and a semester project.

 There will be two lab assignments during the semester.
 Students will carry out coagulation experiments in jar test, will operate a rapid sand filter, simulate the removal of micropollutants by using adsorption with activated carbon and advanced oxidation.
-The labs are done in groups.
+The labs are done in groups and lab reports will be written.

 In the semester project, a group of students need to solve real world challenges, based on real cases and water quality data.
 Examples include the design of complete water treatment plants for a given surface water or ground water quality, handling of challenges like colour increase, population growth, contamination with micropollutants like PFAS or microorganisms.